buda-base/tibetan-sort-js/README.md

 ## License

-The code is Copyright 2017 Buddhist Digital Resource Center, and is provided under [Apache License 2.0](LICENSE).
+The code is Copyright 2017 Buddhist Digital Resource Center, and is provided under the [MIT License](LICENSE).